andrew/ultimate-awesome/README.md

 - [awesome-social-robots](https://github.com/jcarolinares/awesome-social-robots) - A list of resources and projects to create Open Source Social Robots.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
 - [ios-apps](https://github.com/learn-anything/ios-apps) - Awesome iOS apps.
-- [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [LearningResources](https://github.com/shravan20/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
 - [awesome-deeplearning-study](https://github.com/taki0112/awesome-deeplearning-study) - Summary of DeepLearning (Korean and English are included).
 - [awesome-semantic-understanding-for-aerial-scene](https://github.com/tzxiang/awesome-semantic-understanding-for-aerial-scene) - A curated list of awesome resources for semantic understanding of aerial scene.